piepdx/pie-cookbook/notes/outline.md

 				95. Rules
 			96. Day-to-day
 				97. The emotional ebb and flow of a stressful startup accelerator
+				98. Curriculum
+					105. More independent study than classroom
+					105. Product
+					106. Projections
+					107. Pitch
 				97. Work time
 				98. Social time
 					99. Coffee hour
 					99. Happy hour
 				97. Feeding the startups
+					98. Stress reliever
+					99. Keeps them healthy
+					100. Develops social bonds
+					101. To Lunch and Learn or not Lunch and Learn
 				98. Working with mentors
 					99. Mentor engagement
 						100. Formal